jhulten/jeffreyhulten.com/_posts/2009-02-16-passion-and-the-job.markdown

 ### No. 3 -- Ask guiding questions.
 If you get in a battle of wills, you have already lost.

 A question is a powerful thing.
-I believe it was Pablo Picasso that said,        "<em>Computers are useless.
-They can only give you answers.</em>"  Having the humility to ask a question allows you to shape to conversation or debate without creating combat. "<em>Never <em>argue with an idiot</em>.
-They’ll drag you down to their level then beat you with experience.</em>"
+I believe it was Pablo Picasso that said, "*Computers are useless.
+They can only give you answers.*" Having the humility to ask a question allows you to shape to conversation or debate without creating combat. "*Never argue with an idiot.
+They’ll drag you down to their level then beat you with experience.*"

 ### No. 4 -- Keep your tools fresh.
 They will rust without use.